Biography of Nicodemus

 Death day: 70 AD

 The thread of life: unknown

 Summary of life: Nicodemus was a priest from ancient times living in AD, who was saved in the end by Christ.

 Life lessons: It is known that he had the Holy Spirit inside him, because in the end he gave up at everything and went to follow Christ, after His resurrection.

 Life accomplishments: He gained Christ and eternal life, and he was curious about how can he get into the kingdom of God

 Death cause: natural causes.
 He died because of his age

 It was long before Nicodemus understood that he had to accept Jesus as the Messiah.
 So after the crucifixion of Jesus, it was Nicodemus and Joseph of Arimathea.
 They went to Pilate and asked for the body of Jesus so that he could bury it properly.

-Nicodemus learned from Jesus that he cannot enter the Kingdom of Heaven unless he is born again and that he must bear fruit worthy of repentance.
+Nicodemus learned from Jesus that he could not enter the Kingdom of Heaven unless he was born again and must bear fruit worthy of repentance.